 When a Revocation has occurred, IdenTrust reflects this change in the CRL as explained in Sections 4.9.7 and 4.9.8.
 The Certificate information (i.e., serial number) remains in the CRL until after the Certificate expiration date.

-4.9.3.3 Procedure for Revocation by IdenTrust
+4.9.3.3 Procedure for Revocation of Server and Non- Server Certificates by IdenTrust